Closed Comedones Extraction

 - high dairy consumption

-- diet that consists of a lot of fats and sugars
+- a diet that consists of a lot of fats and sugars

 - overhydrated skin, usually from using the wrong moisturizer